-Students who, for any reason, are uncomfortable wearing a mask are encouraged to consider taking their courses online during the 2020-2021 academic year and/or for the duration of the COVID-19 pandemic, as determined by Quincy University.
+Unvaccinated students who, for any reason, are uncomfortable wearing a mask are encouraged to consider taking their courses online during the 2021-2022 academic year and/or for the duration of the COVID-19 pandemic, as determined by Quincy University.

-Any student who fails to comply with this masking policy is subject to both ordinary and extraordinary university discipline, as administered by the Office of Student Development, including (a) immediate removal for from face-to-face classes and laboratory meetings and (b) temporary or permanent removal from campus housing.
+Any student who fails to comply with this masking policy is subject to both ordinary and extraordinary university discipline, as administered by the Office of Student

+Development, including (a) immediate removal for from face-to-face classes and laboratory meetings and (b) temporary or permanent removal from campus housing.
 Students who are removed from face-to-face classes and laboratory meetings cannot be guaranteed suitable online course scheduling options will be available once the semester has begun.
 Students who are disciplined for violation of the masking policy have no guarantee of access to university refunds or reimbursements (e.g., tuition, room and board, course feeds) for the relevant term.

 This masking policy may be modified or suspended at any time by the President of the University, following consultations with the Vice President for Academic Affairs, the Vice President for Student Development, the faculty, and the Adams County Health Department.
-Modifications are most likely to occur (a) if a vaccine or therapeutic treatment greatly reduces the frequency of and dangers posed by COVID-19 infections, (b) if all relevant authorities conclude the pandemic risk is an end or has been greatly reduced, or (c) new scientific evidence supports some change in the use of masks to reduce the risk of COVID-19 infections.
+Modifications are most likely to occur (a) if all relevant authorities conclude the pandemic risk is an end or has been greatly reduced or (b) new scientific evidence supports some change in the use of masks to reduce the risk of COVID-19 infections.

-Guest Policy for Residential Halls While Under COVID-19 Restrictions
+Guest Policy for Residence Halls